 First up to get away from the Tokyo-Yokohama metropolis.
 Traffic is hellish in Tokyo so I detour right around to the west which adds considerable distance but saves sitting in traffic jams which would be foolhardy on a day like this.
 It is almost too hot to ride, I am perspiring like crazy despite wearing a summer mesh jacket.

 Very easy to become dehydrated on a day like this.
 I stop for an early light lunch and plenty of fluids at a highway rest area and realise that something my photos never convey well is the scale of the mountains in Japan.
-The peaks are often obscured by clouds.
-Around me now are 2000m peaks but you would never realise it as all obscured.
 I won’t be riding over them today, the expressway goes under.
 The 11km long tunnel offers nice cool air like entering a shopping mall.

 The weather on the other side is a dramatic change from cloudy to lovely sunshine.
 The expressways in Japan are mostly elevated so you get a commanding view of the countryside travelling on them. (p.s.
 I still have my Polaroid Cube to get the odd low resolution on board photo like above but sold my Hero 5 Session which was unreliable)